Basic Christian Training

 6. His Coming as Man

-The four Gospel accounts do not always match in emphasis or sequence of events since they approach the subject differently.
-The Lord Jesus is presented in Matthew as King of Israel, in Mark as the Perfect Servant, in Luke as the Son of Man (emphasizing His humanity), and in John as Son of God (emphasizing His deity).
+The four gospel accounts do not always match in emphasis or sequence of events, as they approach the subject from different perspectives.
+The Lord Jesus is presented in Matthew as the King of Israel, in Mark as the Perfect Servant, in Luke as the Son of Man (highlighting His humanity), and in John as the Son of God (emphasizing His deity).
 He was miraculously conceived in the womb of a virgin by the Spirit of God (Isaiah 7:14; Matthew 1:21; Luke 1:34-35).
 The Child grew in every typical way (Luke 2:52).
-We have only one incident of His childhood recorded (Luke 2:42-51).
-He spent His first 30 years in Nazareth, Israel, except for His birth in Bethlehem and a brief stay in Egypt during His infancy.
+He lived for 30 years in Nazareth, Israel, except for His birth in Bethlehem and a brief stay in Egypt.

 7. His Public Inauguration